emqx/emqx-docs/en_US/gateway/exproto.md

 This section demonstrates how ExProto gateway and the gRPC service work together by starting an example gRPC service.

 In this demonstration, the `telnet` command is used to simulate a client that uses TCP protocol to send or receive messages.
-In actual environment, it can be a device that implements custom private protocols and connects to the TCP listener on port 7993.
+In the actual environment, it can be a device that implements custom private protocols and connects to the TCP listener on port 7993.
 The ExpProto gateway listens on port 7993 to receive client connections and it also listens on port 9100 and provides a `ConnectionAdapter` service defined in the `exproto.proto` file.

 You can find programs in various languages in [emqx-extension-examples](https://github.com/emqx/emqx-extension-examples) as example gRPC services.
 In this demonstration, an echo program `exproto-svr-python` is used as an example gRPC service to implement the `ConnectionUnaryHandler` service using Python.
 It simply sends back any data received from a TCP client.
-In actual environment, it publishes these upstream messages to EMQX, or subscribes to topics to receive messages from EMQX and delivers them to client connections.
+In the actual environment, it publishes these upstream messages to EMQX, or subscribes to topics to receive messages from EMQX and delivers them to client connections.

 The following steps take `exproto-svr-python` as an example: